MohamedAhmed412000/Urrevs_ML/README.md

-# Urrevs_ML
+# Graduation-Project
-Graduation project repository for machine learning
+Repo for graduation project